 - Securing ladders and other equipment used to access a building’s roof

 No matter how many precautions are in place, a roofing team is only as safe as its least-informed team member.
 Everyone on a job site should be regularly trained on safety basics—even the most seasoned roofers need refresher training.
 The team should all have a great deal of knowledge when it comes to keeping themselves and the rest of their team safe from the beginning to the end of a project.

 3. Attention to Weather

-Even if a change in schedule shifts a roofing project’s timeline, a roofing company should never be willing to send their team to work on a roof in inclement weather.
-Certain weather conditions can create extremely dangerous work conditions for their teams, causing decreased visibility as well as increased risk for falling and other work-related injuries.
+Even if a change in schedule shifts a roofing project’s timeline, a roofing company should never be willing to send its team to work on a roof in inclement weather.
+Certain weather conditions can create extremely dangerous work conditions for their teams, causing decreased visibility as well as increased risk of falling and other work-related injuries.